-Reduced water consumption by 29 percent compared to our 2010 baseline.
-This was achieved by adding low-flow water nozzles in our store kitchens, defrosting frozen items in the fridge, and better managing overflow and leakage.
+Reduced water consumption by 29 percent compared with our 2010 baseline.
+This was achieved by adding low-flow water nozzles in our store kitchens, defrosting frozen items in the refrigerated cases, and better managing overflow and leakage.

 South Africa

 Rainwater and condensation harvesting